ycfelix/robot-design-contest/README.md

 * Flow chart
   * draw a flow chart to show the sequence of robot movement

+* Sensor testing
+  * Camera
+    * test performace at distance at 8cm
+    * Image processing to black&white
+    * Transfer the image to 2d array of 1 and 0

+  * Ultrasonic
+    * Test the distance and sensitivity on different surface
+    * Write library to do I/O to the sensor

+   * Line tracking
+     * Tune the sensitivity
+     * Write library to do I/O to the sensor

 Map used in the competition